-Bathroom Remodel Guide: Planning, Costs, and Step-by-Step Tips
+Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Before selecting tile samples or browsing fixtures, you need a realistic budget.
-Bathroom remodels have a wide cost range depending on the scope of work, material quality, and whether you hire professionals or do some work yourself.
-The most common mistake homeowners make is underestimating the budget, so plan for contingencies from the start.
+Your bathroom remodel cost based largely on bathroom size, labor fees, and material quality will shape the total project cost.
+The most common mistake homeowners make is underestimating the budget, so plan for unexpected expenses during a bathroom renovation by setting aside 15% to 20% from the start.

 Basic Refresh